jzohrab/practicing-guitar/docs/part-4-examples/bach-prelude-in-c-major-BWV-846.rst

 Though it's a single measure, I spent a few more 20-minute sessions on this section alone.
 When you're focused, 20 minutes flies by, and the rest between each session lets your body process and synthesize.

-Since this measure felt completely foreign to me, I wasn’t aiming for perfection at first.
+Since this measure felt completely foreign to me, I wasn't aiming for perfection at first.
 I just wanted a mid range temple that I could play evenly and rhythmically accurately, with no undue stress anywhere in my body.
 I was going to spend a lot of time on the piece and let my mind, hands, and fingers acclimate.

 The next measure: F
 -------------------